Enhanced Early Galaxy Formation in JWST from Axion Dark Matter?: Halo Mass Function

-{ \bf Halo Mass Function. } The clustering of ACs in the matter era leads to the formation of halos.
+The clustering of oscillatons in the matter era leads to the formation of halos.
 We use the Press-Schechter formalism to estimate the halo mass function (HMF) from the MPS~\cite{1974ApJ...187..425P}.
-Given an MPS ${\cal P}(k,z)$ at redshift $z$, we compute the mass variance using a top-hat window function as
+Given an MPS ${\cal P}(k)$ at redshift zero, we compute the mass variance using a top-hat window function as